-- The historical development of tax ratios for individual OECD countries varies greatly, as shown in Charts B, C, D and E. Each chart relates national changes in the tax level to the OECD average, for the periods 1965–1975, 1975–1985, 1985–1995 and 1995–2011, respectively.
-Despite their overall increase, on average across the OECD countries total tax revenues as a percentage of GDP have fallen in some countries.
+- The historical development of tax ratios for individual OECD countries varies greatly, as shown in Charts B, C, D and E. Each chart relates national changes in the tax ratio to the OECD average, for the periods 1965-75, 1975-85, 1985-95 and 1995-2012, respectively.
+Despite the increase, on average across the OECD countries total tax revenues as a percentage of GDP have fallen in some countries.

 - Between 1965 and 1975, the tax burden in the OECD area increased by 3.8 percentage points (Chart B).
 Until the first oil shock (1973 to 1974), strong, almost uninterrupted income growth enabled tax levels to rise in all OECD countries.
 In part, tax levels rose automatically through the effect of fiscal drag on personal income tax schedules.

-- Between 1995 and 2000 the average OECD tax to GDP ratio rose to its highest recorded level of 35.2 per cent.
-It fell back slightly between 2001 and 2004, but then rose again between 2005 and 2006 before falling back following the crisis.
-Taking these changes together the average tax level in the OECD area decreased by 0.3 percentage points between 1995 and 2011.
+- Between 1995 and 2000, the average OECD tax to GDP ratio rose to its highest recorded level of 34.3%.
+It fell back slightly between 2001 and 2004, but then rose again between 2005 and 2007 before falling back following the crisis.
+Taking these changes together the average tax level in the OECD area increased by 0.1 percentage points between 1995 and 2012.
 (Chart E)

 - Such averages for the OECD area as a whole conceal the great variety in national tax burdens.
-In 1965, measures of tax to GDP ratios in OECD countries ranged from 10.6 per cent in Turkey to 34.2 per cent in France.
-By 2011 the corresponding range was from 19.7 per cent in Mexico to 47.7 per cent in Denmark.
+In 1965, measures of tax to GDP ratios in OECD countries ranged from 10.6% in Turkey to 33.6% in France.
+By 2012, the corresponding range was from 19.6% in Mexico to 47.2% in Denmark.
 The trend towards higher tax levels over this period reflects the need to finance sizeable increase of public sector outlays in almost all OECD countries.

-Chart A. Total tax revenue as percentage of GDP
+Chart A. Total tax revenue as percentage of GDP, 2012

 Chart B. Changes in tax to GDP ratio (in percentage points) 1965-1975